phiphi-tan/tp/docs/DeveloperGuide.md

 #### Parsing user input
 1. The user inputs `edit` and provides the `INDEX` of the course to edit, and the `c/NEW_COURSENAME` of the existing course.
 2. The `CodeSphereParser` then does preliminary processing to the user input and creates a new `EditCourseCommandParser`.
 3. The `EditCourseCommandParesr` parses the user input and checks if the input `INDEX` is valid by calling `ParserUtil#parseIndex()`.
-If invalid, a `ParseException` is thrown.
 4. `EditCourseCommandParesr` then checks if the prefix `c/` is present and there is only one such prefix present.
 If not, a `ParseException` will be thrown.
 5. `EditCourseCommandParser` will then call `ParserUtil#parseCourseName` to verify if the input `NEW_COURSENAME` is valid.
 If invalid, a `ParseException` will be thrown.
 6. An `EditCourseDescriptor` is then created with the `NEW_COURSENAME`.
 7. A check will be done to see if there was a change in the course name.
-If not, a `ParseException` is thrown.
-8. An `EditCourseCommand` is then created with the respective index and `EditCourseDescriptor`.
+8. An `EditCourseCommand` is created with the index and `EditCourseDescriptor`.

 #### Command Execution
 1. The `LogicManager` executes the `EditCourseCommand`.
 2. The `EditCourseCommand` creates an `editedCourse` with the new course name.
 3. `EditCourseCommand` then calls `Model#hasCourse()` to check for duplicate courses.
 If duplicate present, a `CommandException` is thrown.
-4. `Model#setCourse()` will then be called to replace the existing course with the `editedCourse`.
+4. `Model#setCourse()` is called to replace the target course with `editedCourse`.
-5. `Model#updateFilteredCourseList()` will then be called to update the filtered course list.
+5. `Model#updateFilteredCourseList()` is called to update the filtered list.

 #### Displaying of result
 1. Lastly, the `EditCourseCommand` creates a `CommandResult` with a success message and return it to the `LogicManager` to complete the command execution.